 For about one hour in the early morning and in the early evening, monday to friday, 6. to 28. of January 2018, I projected a new animation-loop onto transparent screens in these windows.

 The projections could be observed by travellers, possibly on their way to, or coming home from work, for approx. 3-4 seconds whilst shooting past my house … if they sat on the proper side in the tram-coach.

-The daily loops were all prepared and made on the previous day, from different sketches on my hard drives.
+The daily loops were all prepared and made from different sketches on my hard drives, on the previous day.

 Each day’s loop was also uploaded to a RaspberryPi connected to a largish flatscreen monitor in the Bærum Kunstforening Gallery.
 There they would loop throughout the day, in the gallery’s opening hours.

 At the Gallery the viewer was given freedom to align the narrative.
 Turn away, or come back to the project, themselves choosing the timing in the reading.